Charlevoix, Michigan: Settlement (1850s and 1860s)

 European-American settlement of Charlevoix was initially by fishermen, who were there by 1852.
-Soon after its formation in the 1850s, the residents of Charlevoix entered into a short-lived conflict with Jesse Strang, leader and namesake of the Strangite Mormons, and then self-proclaimed 'king' of Beaver Island.
+Soon after its formation in the 1850s, the residents of Charlevoix entered into a short-lived conflict with James Strang, leader and namesake of the Strangite Mormons, and then self-proclaimed 'king' of Beaver Island.
 Relations between Charlevoix residents and the Strangites were often tense.
 In 1853, a gunfight broke out between the two groups as the townspeople refused to hand over a man who was called for jury duty on the island, an event known locally as The Battle of Pine River.
 Strang was assassinated on June 20, 1856.

 Portion of the historic Chicago Club, one of the several large resort communities that developed in Charlevoix around the turn of the 20th century.

 The Homestead Act of 1862 brought many Civil War veterans and speculators to Northern Michigan.
 It sold 160-acre tracts of land for $1.25 an acre.

 In 1864, settlers built a large dock at the mouth of the Pine River on Lake Michigan.
 Boats there were exposed to the harsh vicissitudes of Great Lakes weather, so local entrepreneurs sought to connect Lake Michigan to an inland harbor at Round Lake.
 The Pine River channel was dredged in 1869, connecting Lake Michigan to Lake Charlevoix.

 In 1866, early settler John S. Dixon completed plats of the entire town (then called "Pine River"), showing that he owned most of the land.
 By 1867, Charlevoix had its first boarding house, the Fountain City House Charlevoix became the county seat in 1869 when Charlevoix County was formed.